The Dragon (Arrow): Broadcast

 The episode aired on April 19, 2018.
 It was watched by 0.96 million viewers with a 0.3/2 share among adults aged 18 to 49.
-This was a 12% decrease in viewership from the previous episode, which was seen by 1.09 million viewers and a 0.4/2 in the 18-49 demographics.
+This was a 12% decrease in viewership from the previous episode, which was seen by 1.09 million viewers and a 0.4/2 in the 18–49 demographics.
 This means that 0.3 percent of all households with televisions watched the episode, while 2 percent of all households watching television at that time watched it.

 Critical reception

 "The Dragon" was met with mostly mixed or negative reviews, though at least one reviewer found it to be a standout episode.

-EW's Chancellor Agard praised Katie Cassidy's and Emily Bett Rickards' performances in the episode, but considered many points of its plot "predictable".
+Writing for Entertainment Weekly Chancellor Agard praised Katie Cassidy's and Emily Bett Rickards' performances in the episode, but considered many points of its plot "predictable".
 He also commented that the way Diaz murders Jesse is enough to prevent viewers from feeling empathy for the character and gave it a B− grade.
 Bleeding Cool's Dan Wickline commented that the episode helped develop Diaz.

 Allison Shoemaker, from The A.V.
 Club, compared the episode unfavorably to season 5's "Underneath", which also focused on specific characters with limited participation of the remaining cast.
 According to her, "we know these characters [Diaz and Lance] a lot less well than we know Oliver and Felicity".
 She also said that both episodes "slow the hell down with stories that are languidly paced by their very nature", but only "Underneath" had positive results.
 She criticized what she saw as the writers making Black Siren a character whose main characteristic is not being Black Canary and found that the scene in which Diaz burns Jesse alive contradicts the character's development throughout the episode.
 On the other hand, she praised Acevedo's performance and the plot involving Smoak and Holt for being "clear, straightforward" and "incredibly precise".